-A. A quorum will be present if stockholders holding a majority of the outstanding shares on the record date are present at the annual meeting in person or represented by proxy.
-On the record date, there were [] shares of common stock outstanding and entitled to vote.
+A. A quorum will be present if stockholders holding a majority of the outstanding shares of common stock on the Record Date are present at the Annual Meeting in person or represented by proxy.
+On the Record Date, there were [•] shares of common stock outstanding and entitled to vote.

-Your shares will be counted towards the quorum only if you submit a valid proxy vote or vote at the annual meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy vote or vote at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of the shares present in person or represented by proxy at the annual meeting may adjourn the meeting to another date.
+If there is no quorum, the holders of a majority of the shares present in person or represented by proxy at the Annual Meeting may adjourn the meeting to another date.